JoannaTabbi/JoannaTabbi_5_17032022/README.md

 ### Front ###

-Please launch a development local Server, eg. `Live Server` to enable module type scripts.
+Browse the pages on a local web Server, eg. `Live Server` to enable module type scripts.